 If you are going through a divorce or considering filing for one, you may be navigating unfamiliar territory.
 Feelings of overwhelm and uncertainty are to be expected.
 Although it may not make it any easier in the moment, know divorce is common.
 There is nothing to be ashamed of, and you can get through it.
-The compassionate, knowledgeable, and skilled family law attorneys at the Law Offices of Catherine A. Schwartz are here to help.
+The compassionate, knowledgeable, and skilled family law attorneys at the Law Offices of Schwartz & Godbey are here to help.
 It is possible to get through a divorce and begin a new phase of life.

 How Common Is Divorce in the U.S.?

 In the United States, approximately 50 percent of all marriages end in divorce.
 The U.S. has the 6th highest divorce rate in the world.
 One divorce happens in America about every 42 seconds.
 In the state of California and, specifically, Riverside County, the average divorce rate is 60 percent.
 By gender, the divorce rate for men in Riverside County is 8.6 percent and 11.3 percent for women.